 Located at the foot of the Alps, Lake Como provides one of the most picturesque sceneries in the world.
-The blue of the water and the green of the surrounding hills come together harmoniously, giving birth to priceless views and landscapes.
 If you’re going to visit the Italian lakes, you’ll be surprised to learn about the many things to do in Lake Como.
-Continue reading, and find out how to have fun during your holidays!

 If you’re visiting Lake Como in the summertime, don’t miss the chance to see the beautiful beaches on its shores.

 Beaches in Lake Como are the perfect place to relax during the hot summer days, and in some cases they also give you the opportunity to go sailing or windsurfing.